-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our Paysafe Unaudited Condensed Consolidated Financial Statements included elsewhere in this Form 6-K.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our Paysafe Unaudited Condensed Consolidated Financial Statements included elsewhere in this Form 6-K, with our audited consolidated financial statements and the notes thereto included in our report filed on Form 20-F on March 15, 2023 (the "2022 Annual Report"), and with the information under the heading "Item 5.
+Operating and Financial Review and Prospects" in our 2022 Annual Report.

-In addition to historical information, the following discussion contains forward-looking statements that involve risks, uncertainties and assumptions.
-Our actual results could differ materially from those discussed in the forward-looking statements.
-Factors that could cause such differences are discussed in "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" included in our report filed on Form 20-F on March 15, 2023 (the "2022 Annual Report").